This last week I was reminded again of my strengths and weaknesses and why it is so important to know the difference.

 For a long time I have believed that change is best when and if it leads to Improvement.
-So, for me, when I finally made my decision to step down as marketing chair, I didn’t feel as though I was stepping down, more sliding to the right to make room for another person to step up and lead for change.
+So, for me, when I finally made my decision to step down as marketing chair, I didn’t feel as though I was stepping down, more sliding to the right to make room for another person to step up and lead.

 At the meetings last week I spoke about career development and used the term, “You Drive, We Assist™” I can truly say this mantra has assisted me in “Growing up at the FSA” and now I know it was time for me to DRIVE in another way, tapping into my different strengths to bring positive change elsewhere.
 This is where my passion for TRUTH must come through… I say all the time that “I am an open book”, but I have to confess that this is just not true.
 There are moments when I have seen unfairness and negativity more clearly than others but I didn’t feel I was in the position to speak up.
 But after being told to “just sell”, “stay out of that meeting”, and most recently “just follow the script Charli”, I had enough.
 How will I ever be able to lead women in our industry to speak up if I don’t stand up for myself?
 I will not let my voice changed to suit your needs; I will share my own thoughts, my own passions, AND my own ideas…!